GOOGLE MAPS AND GOOGLE'S "MY MAPS"

 - Google Maps and Google My Maps are different -- Maps is where you find maps and directions you need; My Maps is where you make and edit your own maps

-- It is helpful to put icons for both on your browser Bookmarks bar, or desktop, by dragging the icons in front of the addresses in browser
+- Can put icons for each on your bookmarks bar or desktop by dragging the icons from in front of the addresses in the browser

-- The Maps Menus (3 bars in upper left corner on both screens) are different menus for Maps and My Maps
+- Maps Menu (3 bars in upper left corner) -- different menu fthan for My Maps (see below)

-- Google Maps Menu has many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Take a
+- Many items including Satellite, Traffic, Terrain, Your Places, Your Contributions, Take a

 Tour, and Tips and Tricks

-- Good tour of Google Maps on Take a Tour; also many good helps in Tips and Tricks
+- See Take a Tour for a good overall understanding of Google Maps; also many good helps in Tips and Tricks

 - Satellite view shows aerial photograph of same area as map you are viewing; Terrain shows the main geographical features in that area